Connectivity architecture in Azure Database for PostgreSQL

 Connection to your Azure Database for PostgreSQL is established through a gateway that is responsible for routing incoming connections to the physical location of your server in our clusters.
 The following diagram illustrates the traffic flow.

 As client connects to the database, the connection string to the server resolves to the gateway IP address.
 The gateway listens on the IP address on port 5432.
 Inside the database cluster, traffic is forwarded to appropriate Azure Database for PostgreSQL.
-Therefore, in order to connect to your server, such as from corporate networks, it is necessary to open up the client-side firewall to allow outbound traffic to be able to reach our gateways.
+Therefore, in order to connect to your server, such as from corporate networks, it's necessary to open up the client-side firewall to allow outbound traffic to be able to reach our gateways.
 Below you can find a complete list of the IP addresses used by our gateways per region.

 Azure Database for PostgreSQL gateway IP addresses

 As part of ongoing service maintenance, we'll periodically refresh compute hardware hosting the gateways to ensure we provide the most secure and performant connectivity experience.
 When the gateway hardware is refreshed, a new ring of the compute nodes is built out first.
-This new ring serves the traffic for all the newly created Azure Database for PostgreSQL servers and it will have a different IP address from older gateway rings in the same region to differentiate the traffic.
+This new ring serves the traffic for all the newly created Azure Database for PostgreSQL servers and it has a different IP address from older gateway rings in the same region to differentiate the traffic.
 The older gateway hardware continues serving existing servers but are planned for decommissioning in future.
-Before decommissioning a gateway hardware, customers running their servers and connecting to older gateway rings will be notified via email and in the Azure portal, three months in advance before decommissioning.
+Before decommissioning a gateway hardware, customers running their servers and connecting to older gateway rings are notified via email and in the Azure portal, three months in advance before decommissioning.
 The decommissioning of gateways can impact the connectivity to your servers if

 - You hard code the gateway IP addresses in the connection string of your application.
 It is not recommended.You should use fully qualified domain name (FQDN) of your server in the format